9muzammil9/RedisX/README.md

 # Redis Viewer

-A modern, feature-rich Redis database viewer with support for multiple connections, bulk operations, and a clean UI with dark mode support.
+A modern, feature-rich Redis database viewer with support for multiple connections, bulk operations, real-time pub/sub monitoring, and a clean UI with dark mode support.

 ## Features